-Define Your Goal
+Define Your Campaign Goal

-What is the one thing you want to achieve with your direct mail campaign?
+What do you want to achieve with your direct mail campaign?
 Do you want to promote an intro offer?
 Do you want to upsell your current clients on a new service?
-The list goes on and on.
-Be specific with yourself and your prospects/clients and don’t provide too many options or messages.
-Every piece of content within your campaign should focus on getting the recipient to take the desired action which in turn contributes to your goal.
+The list of possibilities goes on and on.
+Be specific with yourself and your prospects/clients in your direct mail campaign and don’t provide too many options or messages.
+Every piece of content within your campaign should focus on getting the recipient to take the desired action, which in turn contributes to your goal.

-Segment Your Lists.
-Who’s Your Target Recipient?
+Segment Your Lists: Who’s Your Target Recipient?

 If you’re looking to grow your memberships or client base, and don’t already have a mailing list of qualified prospects, you can still effectively use direct mail marketing.
 All you need is to know the zip code of the area in which you'd like to target and some basic demographic information about your ideal client type.